Best

 Sales and Inventory

-There were 2,597 new listings on the Ottawa housing market in April 2024, representing a 25% growth from the previous month and a remarkable 40.5% increase from last April.
-The month's sales-to-new listings ratio (SLNR) was 56%, remaining unchanged from last month.
-An SLNR of 40% - 60% typically indicates that the market is balanced and doesn’t tip in favour of sellers or buyers.
+There were 1,352 new listings on the Ottawa housing market in November 2024, representing a sharp 35.3% decline from last month and a 7.3% decline from last November.
+With a sales-to-new listings ratio (SNLR) of 78% in November 2024, Ottawa’s housing market was a seller’s market.
+An SNLR of 40% - 60% typically indicates that the market is balanced and doesn’t tip in favour of sellers or buyers.
+If the SNLR exceeds 60%, the market is considered to favour sellers.

 Property Types’ Analysis